dev-guy/react-toolbox-reactrouter-mocha-boilerplate/README.md

 This project will only work on Unix-like systems like OSX and Linux.
 In other words, it will not work on Windows because:

 1. add-path, which is optional, is a shell script
-2. sass-lint doesn't have a Webpack loader so I had to build something that uses find
+2. sass-lint doesn't have a Webpack loader so I had to improvise something that uses find
 3. One of the various npm modules produces an error message on Windows when installing via npm.
 Sorry, I don't remember which.
 I'll provide more details later.
+4. Some of the scripts in project.json use && to run multiple commands

 # Getting Started
 1. Clone this repository